 Here are some tips that can help you and your baby make an easier transition:

 The first solid foods given to infants are usually iron-fortified infant cereals.
 They are easier to digest and help meet your baby's iron requirements.
 Try to start with rice cereal.
 Cereal should be thin at first—one part cereal to four parts breast milk or infant formula.
-Your baby will be ready for thicker cereal when he develops eating skills.
+Your baby will be ready for thicker cereal as eating skills develop..

 After your baby is comfortable eating cereal, introduce strained vegetables and fruits—one at a time.
-Vegetables should be introduced before fruits because vegetables often have less taste after eating fruit.
+It may be better to introduce vegetables before fruits because vegetables often have less taste after eating fruit.
 At the beginning, give mild flavored vegetables such as green beans, yellow squash, carrots, and sweet potatoes.
-Next, add applesauce, peaches, and pears.
-Once your baby has accepted several vegetables, give him two different vegetables a day.
+Once your baby has accepted several vegetables, give them two different vegetables a day.
+Next you can add applesauce, peaches, and pears.

 After your baby eats vegetables on a regular basis, introduce strained lean meats—one at a time.
 Offer a variety of pureed or finely chopped meats, including chicken, beef, and turkey.

-Offer single cereals, vegetables (such as carrots, squash, green beans, peas, etc), fruits (applesauce, pears, peaches, bananas, prunes, etc), and meat (turkey, ham, beef) rather than combination foods.
+Offer single cereals, vegetables, fruits, and meat rather than combination foods.
 Also, wait a few days before introducing new foods.
 This will allow you to see any signs of a food allergy and to know which food caused them.

 Signs of food allergy may include: